10 steps to getting more likes and engagement on Instagram

-To make your contest or giveaway engaging, make sure that the prize is relevant to your brand and audience, and specific enough to attract long-term fans.
+To make your Instagram contest or giveaway engaging, make sure that the prize is relevant to your brand and target market, and specific enough to attract long-term fans.

 For example, if you run a restaurant, giving away a free meal for two or a gift card is something that real fans would be interested in.
 Giving away an iPad or holiday to Disneyland, on the other hand, may only attract opportunists that have no real interest in your brand.

 Before running any contest or giveaway, read through Instagram’s Promotion Guidelines.
 It’s not the most exciting thing to do, but it will keep you on the right side of the platform’s moderators.

 Captions give a voice to your visual content.
 They let you expand on photos, show off your personality and give followers instructions.

 - Get the tone right.
 Instagram is fun and lighthearted, so your posts should reflect this.
 If your tone of voice tends to be more corporate or formal, inject some personality for a more human and authentic touch.

 - Put important details first.
 Caption text is cut off in the Instagram feed after two or three lines.
 While you want people to click ‘more’, assume that they won’t.
 Get your most important message in early and save hashtags for the end.

 - Write a call-to-action.
 If you want your followers to do something, ask them.
 For example, ‘click on the link in the bio’ or ‘like if you’d do this’ or ‘comment with your favourite XYZ’.